We all dream big, but big dreams take initiative to make happen.

 1. Start small and start where you are

-The initiative that was taken was not the crop itself, but the early morning wake-up calls to till the soil, to water the fields, and protect it from the elements.
+The initiative that was taken was not the crop itself but the early morning wake-up calls to till the soil, water the fields, and protect it from the elements.

 The daily improvements, which over time, turn into something better.

 2. Don’t focus on the immediate results; focus on building a routine